SW-e/ADAmantiumForgers/index.md

 {% include /figures/heat_map_datasets.html %}

 Community 0 is clearly the closest to the black and queer voices datasets.
 This is no real surprise, as it has been classified as leaning left.
 Community 4 is also clearly the closest to conspiracist news.
 This clarifies the profile of this community, as we had no information so far.
-As the conspiracy is not present in medias described by AllSides, it makes sense that this community was not represented in the left/right classification performed earlier.
+As the conspiracy is not present in media described by AllSides, it makes sense that this community was not represented in the left/right classification performed earlier.

 We would like to go further, and understand the last communities on which we still have no clue.
 To do so, we created words ensembles and tried to "trigger" a reaction from a community when analyzing the occurrences of these words ensemble.
 The words ensembles that were created are used to test lexical fields that have not been tested so far : international news, religion and beliefs, closeness to Donald Trump, U.S. domestic affairs.

 <b><i>For which words ensemble do we see a specificity in occurrences for communities 2 and 3 ?</i></b>

-Here are the results for the words ensemble on international news, and on religion and beliefs, that did "trigger" communities 2 and 3 respectively, showing peaks of frequency of occurences.
+Here are the results for the words ensemble on international news, and on religion and beliefs, that did "trigger" communities 2 and 3 respectively, showing peaks of frequency of occurrences.

 {% include /figures/words_occurences_international.html %}